marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 I personnally didn't go the AngularJS route because it felt overkill for what I tried to achieve.
 I also didn't like the MVC solution proposed by basic steroids scaffolding.
-In the end what worked for me was quite view-centric and looked like this:
+In the end what worked for me was quite view-centric approach that looked like this:

 - /app/views/my_scope/action.html (a view in a separate webview)
 - /app/controllers/my_scope/action.js (all the JS related to a view)